 HTA-licensed establishments in the Post Mortem sector are required to report incidents (HTARIs), and those in the Human Application and Organ Donation and Transplantation sectors are required to report serious adverse events or reactions (SAEARs), as part of their licensing with us.

-Establishments are encouraged to supply all relevant information at an appropriate level of detail so that the HTA can maintain regulatory oversight of our sectors.
+When reporting incidents, establishments are asked to provide all relevant information at an appropriate level of detail so that the HTA can be assured that the incident has been adequately investigated, root causes understood, and adequate corrective action is undertaken.
 The provision of frank and suitably detailed reports makes a very important contribution to our ability to raise standards and make sure that action is taken to prevent similar incidents happening elsewhere.
-As the regulator we identify trends and share learning so that sector-wide risks can be identified and acted upon.
-For example, we regularly issue learning reports and guidance.
+As the regulator, we identify trends and share learning so that sector-wide risks can be identified and acted upon.

-Establishments should continue to supply us with full and frank information so that we can support them to resolve any issues which have arisen and share any learning with other establishments.
-If, when reporting an incident, you have concerns about the publication of details please discuss this with us so that we can take these into account.
+If, when reporting an incident, you have concerns about the publication of details, please discuss this with us so that we can take these into account.
 If you have any questions about this, please contact the HTA.